ocharles/blog/guest-posts/2014-12-23-static-pointers.md

 ---
-title: 24 Days of Hackage: Static Pointers
+title: 24 Days of GHC Extensions: Static Pointers
 ---

 Today we start to wrap up 24 Days of GHC Extensions with the final guest post,